 2. Have a strategy that defines success.
 The strategy for success is very much about the “hows”: how often do you scan, how often do you report, and how do you prioritize?
 Having a well-defined process that is agreed upon by all stakeholders ensures the security team knows how they’ll be measured so they can focus and prioritize tasks.

 3. Move from being reactive to proactive.
-VM should be about making informed decisions, and proactively prioritizing which vulnerabilities to fix first based on the degree of risk to your organization.
+Vulnerability management should be about making informed decisions, and proactively prioritizing which vulnerabilities to fix first based on the degree of risk to your organization.
 You need a continuous view of critical vulnerabilities on your network, what assets the vulnerabilities are on, and the likelihood that the vulnerability will be exploited.
 Then, you can proactively patch high-risk vulnerabilities first.

-Tenable.io Remediation
+Tenable.io remediation

-To help you move your VM program from reactive to proactive, Tenable is excited to announce a new capability in Tenable.io to drive your maintenance program and help you define goals and proactively work towards success.
+To help you move your vulnerability management program from reactive to proactive, Tenable is excited to announce a new capability in Tenable.io to drive your maintenance program and help you define goals and proactively work towards success.
 And, when needed, better track the next time a vulnerability gets a logo or a theme song.

 Tenable.io Remediation screenshot

-Remediation Goals
+Remediation goals

-Remediation Projects
+Remediation projects

 Tenable.io screenshot CISA alerts2